 I am passionate about museum knowledge reconstructions, archeological excavations and sights, baroque opera, and visual arts (in particular, Flemish painting and contemporary conceptual performances).
-In my free time I enjoy playing piano, water sports (sailing, windsurfing, swimming), baking cakes and pies, and meeting friends to talk about science and society.
+In my free time I enjoy musical performance, skiing, baking cakes and pies, and meeting friends to talk about science and society.

 Pingback: They Shoot Horses, Don’t They? – Learning and Academia